UCBCFD/DbMAirfoilOpt/README.md

 * Accelerates multi-objective optimization, achieving a Pareto front with larger hypervolume and higher lift-to-drag ratios at moderate stall tolerance;
 * Demonstrates high adaptability for reinforcement-learning agents, outperforming classical parameterizations (CST, Hicks–Henne, NURBS, PARSEC) in both learning speed and final accuracy.

+## How to Run

+To run the airfoil optimization code:

+1. Ensure MATLAB is installed on your system.
+2. Add all directories and subdirectories of this repository to your MATLAB path.
+3. Run the `AirOptimizer.m` script to start the optimization process.

+### XFOIL Compatibility Notice

+The `xfoil` executable included in the `airfoilEval/` directory has been compiled for Linux systems and is confirmed to work on Linux.
+If you are using a different operating system (e.g., Windows or macOS) and the executable does not run, you may need to compile your own XFOIL executable from source.
+Instructions for compiling XFOIL can be found in the official XFOIL documentation.

 ## Materials

 * Paper: *[link to be added after acceptance]*